kasim95/kasim95.github.io/_pages/portfolio.md

     btn_label: "Learn more"
   - title: "Graduate Admissions Dataset Analysis"
     excerpt: "Performed analysis on the Graduate Admissions Kaggle dataset using Regression and Classification models"
+  - title: "Movie Recommendation System"
+    excerpt: "Performed Exploratory Analysis of Movielens dataset using Apache Spark and created a Movie Recommendation system"
 ---

 <!--Sorry.
 This page is under Construction...-->